sdicke/CPPCouchConnector/Readme.md

 * [jsoncons](https://github.com/danielaparker/jsoncons): The header files must be available within the search path (/usr/local/include for example)
 * [libcurl](https://github.com/curl/curl): Must be installed within the search path

+# Limitations

+This library implements at the moment just implements a minimal part of the API endpoints exposed from couchdb.
+No of the partitioning features are supported now.

 # Usage

 ````